pythonanywhere/flask-tutorials/tutorial-2.md

 ...then save the file.

-So now we have a migration file (with a randomly-generated name) that contains Python code that knows how to create our database structure -- not the contents! -- from scratch.
-You may find it interesting to take a look at the file -- it was the last thing printed out by the `flask db migrate` command.
+So now we have a migration file that contains Python code that knows how to create our database structure from scratch.
+It's worth noting that the file *only* contains information about the database structure -- that is, there's a table called `comments` that has certain specific columns.
+It doesn't contain the comments themselves.
+You may find it interesting to take a look at the file -- it was the last thing printed out by the `flask db migrate` command, and you can load it up into the editor via the "Files" tab.

 There is one final step, though.
 Flask-Migrate keeps track of which migrations have been applied to your database -- it does this (in a kind of recursive, Inception-like manner) by keeping data in a database table in your database to say what migration the database last had applied to it.
+Got that?  ;-)

 What we need to do is tell Flask-migrate "the stuff you see in the database right now is exactly what correponds to the most recent migration you've generated -- don't worry about trying to add anything for it".